alexanderkotsev/gp-ogc-api-features/tg.md

-# Good Practice – Setting up an INSPIRE Download service based on the OGC API-Features standard
+# Setting up an INSPIRE Download service based on the OGC API-Features standard

 `Version: 0.1`
 `Date: 2019-11-12`